byeKhoXx/Project-5GSFN-MCYBERS/README.md

 Example Delete table flows:
 > delete from flows, ports     #it deletes the whole table.
 When generating new flows the table reappears!

-Setting up Datasource and Dashboards in Grafana:
+Setting up Datasource in Grafana:
 > Click the configuration icon on the left panel
 > Select Datasource
 > Add Datasource
 > Select InfluxDB
 > set the URL of the local influx running (http://localhost:8086)
+> set the name of the DB (eg. RYU)
-> *we can set multiple datasource and set only one as Default
+> ***we can set multiple datasource and set only one as Default

+Setting up Dashboard in Grafana:
+>

 ```
 For more info of InfluxDB, Telegraf and Graphana, go to *Day 6 Lab*.